Business entities in Oman

 Doing business in Oman with a foreign entity

-Omani branch office
+The Omani branch office

 - Oman’s Commercial Companies Law limits the activities of branches not owned by GCC or US shareholders to government contracts or to areas economically necessary for Omani development.
-In both cases, branches are required to have a local agent to sponsor Oman visas and licenses.
+In both cases, branches are required to have a local agent to sponsor Oman visas and licenses;

-- Best uses: This type of business entity is only recommended for Clients that have already secured a contract with the Omani government.
+- Best uses: This type of business entity is only recommended for Clients that have already secured a project contract with the Omani government.

 - While the Omani representative office is 100% foreign-owned and controlled, it is not permitted to make direct sales within Oman.
 Its scope of activities is limited to i) promotion of the parent company’s business and ii) market research;

 - Representative offices must have i) at least one appointed individual representative ordinarily resident in Oman and ii) are also permitted to sponsor and hire local or foreign employees;

 - Best uses: Representative office are recommended for Clients that wish to promote and explore the Omani market, without carrying any commercial activity in the country.

 - Foreign companies looking to do business in Oman and are not keen to register a local company or branch in Oman are permitted to conduct business through local commercial agents;